-The College of Pharmacy offers a dynamic and engaging Living and Learning Community (LLC) in Hillside Hall.
+The College of Pharmacy offers a dynamic and engaging Living and Learning Community (LLC).
 Here freshman PharmD. and B.S.P.S. students form a community of scholars, living together in an environment that promotes personal growth, peer support, and academic success.
 The Pharmacy LLC also provides students with a variety of programs and events designed especially for them.

 Pharmacy LLC Benefits

 The Living and Learning Community is a highly acclaimed model for student success.
 Why?
 By being part of the LLC, you immediately become part of a community with the opportunity to experience a more personal and less formal way of learning.

 - Live, learn, study, and get to know others who share your academic and career interests.

 - Build strong relationships with your peers.

 - Gain an increased knowledge about your major and career options.

 - Form study groups and share learning experiences.

 - Participate in fun and educational in-house programming/events.